-Transactional emails represent the unsung heroes of marketing.
+Transactional emails are the unsung heroes of your marketing strategy.

-These messages are informative, timely, and personal—helping customers get to know your product better.
-They also unlock maximum engagement with your audience, generating high open and click-through rates.
+These messages are informative, timely, and personal—helping customers get to know your brand, services, and products better.

 Transactional emails are delivered throughout the entire customer lifecycle, and every single one is a vehicle of value.
 Customers appreciate the confirmation about their order shipments as well as the security alert to check their accounts for any suspicious activity.

 Since several transactional email examples exist, we created this guide to make it easier for your team to come back to.
 We’ve also categorized the messages for our email librarians.

 - What is a transactional email message?

 - Transactional emails vs. marketing emails